Don Steele: Recognitions

 A poll seeking the top 10 disc jockeys in Los Angeles from 1957 to 1997 rated Steele second (behind Gary Owens) among the 232 personalities nominated.
 The ballot was printed by Don Barrett in his 1994 book, and results are published in the second volume of his book.
 Rick Dees said of Steele in Barrett's book, "Pure, raw energy and focus.
 And he still has it every day.
 That's amazing!"

 Boyd R. Britton, who worked with Steele in the late 1970s at KTNQ said, "He educated me in star quality, in energy and focus.
 He epitomized energy on the air."
 Reflecting on Steele's habit of using very high headphone levels, Britton said, "Very early on he was extremely hearing damaged.
 It was very difficult for him to hear in a group.
 That made his natural speaking voice almost as loud as his on-air voice."

 In 1993, from KRTH, Steele told the Los Angeles Times: "I don't think I'm any different now.
 I've never stopped.
 I've never changed.
 I never did anything else.
 This is the music of my life."

 He received a star on the Hollywood Walk of Fame on May 3, 1995.
 The star is located at 7080 Hollywood Boulevard near La Brea Avenue.

-Film and TV appearances
+Filmography

 For a decade, Steele hosted a weekly dance-party show on KHJ-TV.
 First billed as Boss City in 1965, the Saturday 6 p.m. program became The Real Don Steele Show from 1970 to 1975.
 He appeared in several films, many times playing a disc jockey, in films such as Death Race 2000 (1975), Grand Theft Auto (1977), Rock 'n' Roll High School (1979), Eating Raoul (1982), and Gremlins (1984).
 He also appeared as himself in KISS Meets the Phantom of the Park (1978).
 On prime-time TV, Steele had appearances in a 1966 episode of Bewitched, and in an episode of Here Come the Brides in 1970.

 The Real Don Steele sound clips from KHJ airchecks are prominently featured in Quentin Tarantino's Once Upon a Time in Hollywood (2019) and on its accompanying soundtrack album.